dakixr/TypedJinja/README.md

 - **Stub Generation:**
   - Parse type annotations and generate `.pyi` stubs for each template.
-  - Stubs are placed in a `__pycache__` directory next to the template to avoid polluting the main source tree.
+  - Stubs are placed in the same directory as the template file, with the same base name and a `.pyi` extension.
   - No runtime Python modules are generated; this is a static analysis and developer tooling solution only.

 - **LSP/Editor Integration:**
   - `.pyi` stubs enable completions, hover, and type checking for template variables in supported editors (VS Code, PyCharm, etc.).
   - LSP implementation may be in TypeScript for best editor compatibility.
-  - Users may need to configure their editor or type checker to include `__pycache__` in the search path for stubs.
+  - Editors and type checkers will automatically discover stubs placed next to the template files.

 - **Extensibility:**
   - Designed for easy extension to new types, frameworks, and editor features.